 The main body of the discussion today will be included or reflected in summarized form in the draft findings of the Committee, which following the meeting will be sent to the parties concerned (with a small “p”) for comment.
 The Report on the Meeting is only going to state the fact that a discussion took place and who attended or participated in the discussion.
 So, the Report will be the report of the Committee and will not be submitted for your approval.

-As mentioned, our draft findings, recommendations and/or measures will be presented to those directly involved for comments before being finalized.
-Please be prepared that you will not get a lot of time to comment, because we are aiming at finalizing our conclusions in time for their inclusion in our report to the MOP, which is the decision-making body.
+As mentioned, our draft findings and recommendations will be presented to those directly involved for comments before being finalized.
+Please be prepared that you will not get a lot of time to comment, because we will be aiming to adopt the findings at the meeting after the meeting in which the draft findings will be adopted.

 Before we start to address the different cases one by one, I would like to make a couple of general points.

 Many points and arguments are usually raised in the correspondence pertaining to communications and submissions.
 Some of these are of central importance to the question of compliance; others, less so.
 Some put forward specific interpretations of the meaning of the Convention.
 If the Committee was required to address each of these arguments put forward, our task would be even more challenging than it is, and our documents would be very lengthy.
 Therefore, the Committee may decide not to address all of the arguments or assertions made, and the fact that it does not explicitly refute any given assertion or argument in the correspondence, whether made by a communicant, a submitting Party or by a Party concerned, should not be taken to imply that it endorses such arguments or assertions.
-If this view is shared by the Committee, I would propose to reflect this point in the report of our meeting.

-I should also inform you that Committee members are under a general obligation to declare any conflict of interest, and any such member will take on the status of observer with respect to the case in question (and therefore be excluded from the preparation of draft findings, measures or recommendations).
+I should also inform you that Committee members are under a general obligation to declare any conflict of interest, and any such member will take on the status of observer with respect to the case in question (and therefore be excluded from the preparation of draft findings and recommendations).
 Where this is the case for a particular communication or submission, it will be announced at the beginning of the discussion on that communication or submission.

+I will now invite the curator to introduce the communication/submission.